asasemahmed/weather_program/README.md

 Users can use his location to get the weather fast.

 # Detailed Weather Information:
-The Weather Forecast Application delivers a comprehensive set of weather details, including temperature, humidity, wind speed and direction, atmospheric pressure, sunrise and sunset times, and more.
-This enables users to gain a thorough understanding of the weather conditions.
+The Weather Forecast Application delivers a comprehensive set of weather details, including temperature, humidity, wind speed and direction.